PleaseStateTheNatureOfYourInquiry/NancayContinuumDataReductionTool/docs_html/_sources/workingwithncdrt.rst.txt

 with a calibration table.

-Create .ps  Of Result (Choose Name): write_result_2_ps.pro Same as  previous button, but  now you can  choose the name  of the result file.
+Create :file:`.ps`  Of Result (Choose Name): :file:`write_result_2_ps.pro`.
+Same as  previous button, but  now you can  choose the name  of the result file.

+.. _applycalibration:

 Apply Calibration (Short Cut)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^